w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 Nowadays, most of the nodes cannot be run on consumer-grade hardware.
 Node running equipment is typically rented through service providers.
-Resiliency is also achieved by ensuring nodes run on as many different providers as possible and avoiding a significant share of the nodes being run under the same provider in the same country.
-A legislation change could undermine a big fraction of the nodes and potentially stop the network. {{ polkadot: Pokadot :polkadot }}{{ kusama: Kusama :kusama }} level of decentralization can be explored through the [Polkawatch app](https://polkawatch.app/).
+Resiliency is also achieved by ensuring nodes run on as many different providers as possible and avoiding a significant share of the nodes being run under the same provider in the same geographic region.
+A legislation change or a natural disaster could impact a considerable fraction of the nodes and potentially stop the network. {{ polkadot: Pokadot :polkadot }}{{ kusama: Kusama :kusama }} level of decentralization can be explored through the [Polkawatch app](https://polkawatch.app/).